 - Find out if traveling abroad is medically safe for you and whether you need any vaccinations and/or assistive devices on your trip.

-- Make sure all your medications (both prescription and over-the-counter) are legal in each country you visit and whether there are limits on the quantity or other special instructions for bringing them in.
+- Check with the foreign country’s embassy in the United States to make sure all your medications (both prescription and over the counter) are legal in each country you visit and whether there are limits on the quantity or other special instructions for bringing them in.
 For some medications, you may need a letter from your doctor.
 Carrying it in the prescription bottle might not be enough “proof.”

-- Ensure you have enough of your prescription medications to last a week beyond your trip dates, in case of possible delays.
+- Ensure you have enough of your prescription medications to last beyond your trip dates, in case of possible delays.
 Some countries may not have equivalents of your prescription and over-the-counter medications.

 - Remain vigilant and exercise normal precautions aboard a cruise ship and on shore, as you would whenever traveling abroad.